dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 Since bits are only ever set and never reset, the number of satisfied requirements can only increase during the traversal.
-As an optimization, once the bit associated with a policy has been set, that policy is excluded from all subsequent evaluations.
+As an optimization, once the bit associated with a policy has been set, that policy is excluded from subsequent evaluations.

 <div class="dgv-note"> The new C++26 <code>template for</code> statement (formally known as an expansion statement) allows a compound statement to be replicated at compile time for each element of: (i) an
 expression list (enumerating expansion), (ii) any entity that can be decomposed through structured